yzdxs/learn-anything/readme.md

 ### javascript

-- you don’t know js: up and going ✨✔
+- you don’t know js

+	- up and going ✨✔

+	- scope and closures

+	- this and object prototypes

+	- types and grammar

+	- async ad performance

+	- es6 and beyond

 ### swift